Emergency aid

 War has been raging in eastern Ukraine since 2014.
 As a result of the fighting in the Luhansk and Donetsk regions, many people have been killed or driven from their homes.
 The fear of war and violence has been part of everyday life for the population in eastern Ukraine for years.

 The conflict escalated in February 2022.
 Since then, there has been fierce fighting between Russian troops and Ukrainian forces in large parts of Ukraine.
 Tens of thousands of people have already fallen victim to the fighting, including many civilians.
-6.4 million people, mostly women and children, have currently fled to other countries such as Poland, Moldova, Hungary or Germany.
-More than 3.4 million Ukrainians are displaced within the country.
+Around 6.8 million people, mostly women and children, have fled to other countries such as Poland, Moldova, Hungary or Germany.
+Three years later, around 3.6 million Ukrainians are still displaced within the country.

 A monthly donation provides lasting help